(lee spiller on androscoggan photo credit unknown)

-I hope others are enjoying this inquiry about the tension between the lone wolf following his bliss, and the worry and sometimes grief that his behavior can cause others.
+I hope others are enjoying this inquiry about the tension between the lone wolf following his bliss, and the worry and sometimes grief that his behavior can cause the group.
 It’s a subject which our iceboat club has discussed and anguished over, for as long as i’ve been a member.
-One of our most experienced ice people, Bob Dill from Vermont, whose website http://lakeice.squarespace.com/ is a must-read for ice lovers, added this to our discussion:

 And Bob Lombardo, part of that amazing skating duo, Bob and Karl, who are just finishing their 55th day of the season, responded: